Home for the Holidays: Addison County Style

 In the right home, these cherished sentiments of family and community flourish.
 282 Quaker Street, Lincoln, Vermont is that home.

 A hilltop 3-bedroom home in the middle of the wonderful Village of Lincoln, this immaculate, classic Greek-Revival style New England farmhouse is just a short walk to the general store, church, library, community hall, and town recreation fields & tennis court.
 The property even includes a post and beam barn (circa 2003) with a greenhouse, a small stage for concerts and theater productions, a gallery space with track lighting, and stairs to large, open full floor above.
+It is like one of the rentals found at twain harte, which amplifies the view, inside a cozy cabin.

 The main house has all the contemporary conveniences: Buderus boiler, jetted master tub, radiant heat, central vac, satellite wired, underground utilities, heat-recovery ventilator, and Hurd double-hung with UV protective glass windows.
 The landscaping has a stone walkway and stonewall, perennial beds, fruit trees, herbs, and organic vegetable garden.